Mithilessh2010/RoboScoutAI-Public/README.md

 ## Notes

 The production app and supporting services are hosted separately.
 This repository is intended for public review, project presentation, and submission materials.
+Codex helped with the making of this website